 There is plenty of information on the internet about different types of microphone and what each should be used for, it’s easy to get lost.
-That’s why we made this guide to help you make an informed decision on what microphone you should choose for your podcast.
+That’s why we made this guide to help you make an informed decision on which is the best microphone for podcasting and which you should choose.

 Really it depends on what kind of recording you want to do for your podcast episodes.
 There are a few different terms that you should be aware of before you start looking at specific microphones for your podcast: